nlitz88/f1tenth_lab8/SUBMISSION.md

 ![Generated Lane Markings](./submission_images/lane_markings.png)

 ## Integrated Object Detection + Distance Calculation Result Image
-(FILL ME IN)
-# What are we supposed to do here?
+Lab handout doesn't mention this section, so going to ignore for now.
+As far as how to approach this, though:
 I could take the bottom left corner of a bounding box of a car (which should be on the ground), and compute the distance of that point?
-Are we supposed to do that?

 ## Nerual Network Training & Testing Loss Plot
 ![Training and Validation loss plot](./submission_images/f1tenth_car_detection_training_loss.png)